Routine Care

 A brief physical exam is performed to determine the overall health of your horse.
 Besides listening to the heart and taking basic vitals, the body condition and overall demeanor is noted.
 The horse’s head is then examined more closely- noting any structural or muscular asymmetries, swelling or enlargements.
 If the horse is having difficulty eating, then it will be watched chewing hay or a treat.
 All these factors help to assess if there is a potential dental concern and how the horse will handle the procedure.

-If the horse appears to be healthy with no concerns that need to be addressed first, the horse is sedated and then walked into the stocks.
+If the horse appears to be healthy with no concerns that need to be addressed first, the horse is sedated.
 An exam of the horse’s dental occlusion and excursion is evaluated with the mouth closed.
 With the mouth closed, a better assessment of how the teeth contact to grind food can be made.
 A speculum is then placed to open the mouth for a more thorough exam of the soft tissue structures and dentition.
 Soft tissue structures include the tongue, soft and hard palate, gingiva and mucosal lining of the cheeks.
 Any abnormality or injury to the soft tissue structures is an indication of how the horse is chewing and any dental issues.
-Next, the dentition is examined as a whole and then the individual teeth as the dental progresses.
+Next, the dentition is examined as a whole to assess the overall function, then individually to evaluate endodontics and periodontal health.

-After the initial assessment, precise corrections are made to individual teeth to improve the functionality and comfort of the mouth.
-These corrections address the occlusal surfaces when needed and the sharp enamel points that develop along the cheeks and tongue.
-The term “float” is a common layman’s term to describe the basic act of smoothing the sharp points from the horse’s teeth.
-Horse’s teeth continuously erupt into the mouth as they are worn down by the rough forage that they consume.
-Since horses chew in a circular motion and have specific dental anatomy, they are prone to forming sharp enamel points that can cause discomfort.
-Besides these sharp points, horses will also develop malocclusions that do not allow them to move their teeth freely for proper mastication of feed.
+After the initial assessment, precise corrections are made to individual teeth to improve the functionality and comfort.
+These corrections address the occlusal surfaces when needed and sharp enamel points.
+The term “float” is a common layman’s term to describe the basic act of smoothing the sharp enamel points present along the cheeks and tongue that develop through normal eruption of the teeth.
+Besides these sharp points, malocclusions may be present that lead to poor grinding function and discomfrot.
 Malocclusions can develop for many reasons but all lead to poor dental health eventually.
-Treatment or management of malocclusions is referred to as occlusal adjustments, equilibration, or odontoplasty by veterinarians that specialize in equine dentistry.
+Treatment or management of malocclusions is referred to as occlusal adjustments, equilibration, or odontoplasty.

-I use a combination of motorized and hand tools to best address your horse's needs.
-My broad selection of instruments allows me pin point accuracy.
-I can address each portion of a tooth individually as I work to make the whole mouth a smoothly functioning unit.
+A combination of motorized and hand tools are used to best address your horse's needs.
+My broad selection of instruments allows precision, efficiency and comfort for the individual horse.

 Before Dental Care